gottacatchenall/ms_sampling_effort/manuscript.md

 # How many observations of a non-interaction do we need to classify it as a true negative?

 To answer the titular question of this section, we present a naive model of interaction detection: we assume that every true interaction between two species is incorrectly observed as a non-interaction with an independent and fixed probability, which we denote $p_{fn}$ and subsequently refer to as the False-Negative Rate (FNR).
-In this model, if we observe the same species not-interacting $O$ times the probability of a true negative, denoted $p_{tn}$, is given by $p_{tn} = 1 - (p_{fn})^O$.
-This relation is shown in
+If we observe the same species not-interacting $O$ times the probability of a true negative, denoted $p_{tn}$, is given by $p_{tn}
+= 1 - (p_{fn})^O$.
+This relation is shown in @fig:negativebinom for varying
-@fig:negativebinom for varying values of the false negative rate $p_{fn}$.
-This illustrates a fundamental link between our ability to reliably say an interaction doesn't exist---$p_{tn}$---and our sampling effort $O$, and further that there is no non-zero $p_{fn}$ for which we can ever _prove_ that an interaction does not exist.
+values of the false negative rate $p_{fn}$.
+This illustrates a fundamental link between our ability to reliably say an interaction doesn't exist---$p_{tn}$---and our sampling effort $O$.
+Further, within this model there is no non-zero $p_{fn}$ for which we can ever _prove_ that an interaction does not exist.

 ![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction.
 Note that this function